The epidemiology, symptoms, diagnosis and management of monkeypox virus infections.

 Monkeypox is a rare disease that is caused by infection with monkeypox virus.

 Monkeypox was first discovered in 1958 when outbreaks of a pox-like disease occurred in monkeys kept for research.
-The first human case was recorded in 1970 in the Democratic Republic of Congo, and since then the infection has been reported in a number of central and western African countries.
+The first human case was recorded in 1970 in the Democratic Republic of the Congo (DRC), and since then the infection has been reported in a number of central and western African countries.
+Most cases are reported from DRC and Nigeria.

 In 2003, monkeypox was recorded in the USA when an outbreak occurred following importation of rodents from Africa.
 Cases were reported in both humans and pet prairie dogs.
 All the human infections followed contact with an infected pet and all patients recovered.
 No other country outside West and Central Africa has reported similar cases or outbreaks.